RedTurtle/redturtle.imagedevent/README.txt

 Plone versions
 --------------

 Plone 4 completely removed the ``eventType`` field from the Event schema.
-This product wil restore it.
+This product will restore it.
-Still this is done to work onto Plone 3.3.
+Still, those changes are compatible also with old Plone 3.3 release.

 Credits
 =======